motaitalic/made-in-india-logos/README.md

 # Selecting the Perfect Version
 There are *many* unique variations for these logos depending on how you count them *(there are either 18, 36, or 492)*\*.
 Don’t be overwhelmed by all the possibilities.
 It’s simple and quick to select the exact logo you’ll need for any situation.

 The options for these logos grow and branch out like a tree.
 It all starts with one main idea that splits into two directions then subdivides even more.
-Each logo fits a particular use case & technical requirement, and in a few steps you can find perfect one.
+Each logo fits a particular use case & technical requirement, and in a few steps you can find the perfect one.

 ### → Step 1: Handcrafted or Modern?
 ![Selecting a logo - Step 1](Documentation/Resources/Made-In-India-Logos-Selection-1.png)